Training to Failure? Times Have Changed for the Worse — Here’s Why You Should Care

 You don’t build muscle in the gym; you build muscle in your sleep.
 Similarly, abs aren’t made in the gym—they’re cut in the kitchen.
 If it were possible, I’d spend all 168 hours a week with my clients, slapping bad food off their plates and ensuring they’re in bed by 10 PM.
 But let’s be real: what you do in the gym is the smallest part of your body composition journey.

 The truth is, you could never set foot in a gym and still make significant progress simply by dialing in your diet, hydration, sleep, and stress management.
 That said, regular weight training acts as a turbocharger for fat loss and muscle building.
-Since I’m not monitoring you 24/7, we’ll focus on optimizing your gym time.
+Since I’m not monitoring you 24/7, we’ll focus on optimizing your gym time—especially when it comes to training to failure.

 What Is “Training to Failure”?